chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/implementation/custom-logic/scripts-guidance-and-scenarios.md

 ### 4\.
 Optimise for performance and scalability

 Scripts that manage extensive datasets or complex workflows can impact Content Hub’s performance.
-Ensuring scripts are optimised to handle large volumes of assets or complex processing tasks without slowing down the system is critical, particularly for high-traffic environments or content-heavy implementations.
+Ensuring scripts are optimised to handle complex processing tasks without slowing down the system is critical, particularly for high-traffic environments or content-heavy implementations.

-1. To ensure scripts operate efficiently, design them to handle operations in manageable batches and leverage caching mechanisms when possible.

-2. If a Script is performing bulk operations it may be more appropriate to use an External Implementation as Scripts are not intended to run for long periods.
+In most cases, Scripts are not the correct approach for doing bulk updates, rather they are intended for atomic operations.
+See the Platform Constraints section for more details.

+1. Ensure you use the async versions of method calls where possible to reduce blocking calls on the system.

+2. Review Script Telemetry reports to see which scripts are using the most processing time or are called most often.
+These are candidates for optimisation.

 3. Testing script performance in a development or staging environment with sample datasets can identify potential performance issues before deployment, reducing the risk of system slowdowns when managing large content volumes.

-4. Ensure you use the async versions of method calls where possible to reduce blocking calls on the system.
+4. If a Script is performing bulk operations it may be more appropriate to use an External Implementation as Scripts are not intended to run for long periods.

 5. Use the correct Script Execution Type: There are two script execution types: